Post

 • /de/assets/js/data/search.json

 Therefore, the problematic part is the “Search Loader”.
-The problem of pages in languages other than English not being searched occurs because _includes/search-loader.html statically loads only the English index file (/assets/js/data/search.json) regardless of the language of the page currently being visited.
+The issue of non-English pages not being searchable occurs because _includes/search-loader.html statically loads only the English index file (/assets/js/data/search.json) regardless of the language of the page being visited.

-Therefore, while values such as title, snippet, content in the index file are generated differently for each language, the url value returns the default path without considering the language, and appropriate handling for this needs to be added to the “Search Loader” part.
+Therefore, while values like title, snippet, and content in the index file are generated differently for each language, the url value returns the default path without considering the language, and appropriate handling needs to be added to the “Search Loader” part.

-To solve this, you need to modify the contents of _includes/search-loader.html as follows:
+To solve this, modify the content of _includes/search-loader.html as follows:

 1